Complements of discriminants of real parabolic function singularities. II: Introduction

 \subsection{On the method}

-In \cite{para}, an invariant of the connected components of the complements of the discriminant varieties of function singularities is described, complete lists of possible values of this invariant for parabolic singularities are found, and all of these values are realized by concrete polynomials.
-The remaining problem is to list all components with each value.
+In \cite{para}, an invariant of the connected components of the complements of the discriminant varieties of function singularities is described, complete lists of possible values of this invariant for all parabolic singularities are found, and all of these values for singularities of classes $X_9$ and $J_{10}$ are realized by concrete polynomials.
+The remaining problems are to list all components with each value of the invariant, and also to realize them for the $P_8$ singularities.
 In \cite{para}, a conjectural answer to this problem was proposed.
 It provides the lists consisting of 7, 15, 7, 14, 52, 11, and 33 connected components for the singularities of classes $P_8^1$, $P_8^2$, $X_9^{\pm}$, $X_9^1$, $X_9^2$, $J_{10}^1$, and $J_{10}^3$ respectively.
 Below, we prove that almost all of these lists are indeed complete.
 However, some two sets of perturbations of the $J_{10}^1$ singularities indicated in \cite{para} consist of pairs of different connected components.
 Thus, the number 11 is replaced in Table \ref{t0} by 13.
-These results are summarized in Theorems \ref{teoX0}, \ref{theX91}, \ref{thmX2}, \ref{thmj1}, \ref{thmj3}, \ref{mthmp81}, and \ref{mthmp2} below.